-Specifically, the Center will study three primary focus areas: the relationship between stress, neurobiology, and genetics and drug abuse, the role of fathers in the child welfare system, and an economic evaluation of a set of child welfare costs related specifically to the placement of children in out-of-home care.Year Project Began: 2008
+Specifically, the Center had three primary focus areas: the relationship between stress, neurobiology, and genetics and drug abuse; the role of fathers in the child welfare system; and an economic evaluation of a set of child welfare costs related specifically to the placement of children in out-of-home care.Year Project Began: 2008

 Funder: National Institute on Drug Abuse